ArduPilot/ardupilot/libraries/AP_FETtecOneWire/README.md

 It supports ESC telemetry, so information from the ESC status can be sent back to the autopilot:

-- Electronic rotations per minute (eRPM) (must be divided by number of motor poles to translate to propeller RPM)
+- Electronic rotations per minute (eRPM/100) (must be divided by number of motor poles to translate to propeller RPM)
 - Input voltage (V/10)
 - Current draw (A/10)
 - Power consumption (mAh)
 - Temperature (°C)

-At which Rate?
- As described above.
 This information allows the autopilot to:

 - dynamically change the center frequency of the notch filters used to reduce frame vibration noise in the gyros